 Twice a year the European Economic and Social Committee offers traineeships to university graduates.
 These periods of in-service training offer an opportunity to learn about the EESC's roles and activities and to acquire professional experience in a multicultural environment.

-Who can apply: University graduates who are nationals of the Member States of the European Union, as well as to a number of university graduates from non-EU countries.
+Who can apply: University graduates who are nationals of the Member States of the European Union.

 Duration: 5 months